-Risk Likelihood Impact Mitigating Action Reduced public sector funding from Central Government (e.g. New Homes Bonus) High High Keep up to date with developments and make prudent budget assumptions.
-Business rates retention reset leaves Council exposed to economic fluctuations and rating appeals High High Monitor developments & set aside appropriate reserves and provisions to help with potential initial pressures and fluctuations Increased maintenance costs of ageing physical assets High High Review Asset Management Plan to maintain a pro-active rather than reactive maintenance programme Plans for growth may require borrowing in the future High High Continue to monitor and prioritise Financing of Capital requirement.

-Risk Likelihood Impact Mitigating Action Recoverability of Housing Benefit Overpayments High High The level of Housing Benefit Overpayments and their recoverability monitored closely throughout year to ensure budget levels are appropriate.
-Managing demand as a result of the introduction of the Homeless Reduction Act High High Embed structure changes in service and maximise use of Government funding and closely monitor impact.
-Universal Credit effect on service demand High Medium The implementation of the Universal credit may impact on the General Fund in terms of running costs for the Benefits service and additional demand on other council services and on the HRA in terms of increased arrears.
-This will be closely monitored.
-Court Income collectability High Low Court income projections are in varying favourably against budget.
+Risk Likelihood Impact Mitigating Action Medium Term Financial Plan not delivered High High Keep up to date with developments and make prudent budget assumptions.
+Business rates retention reset leaves Council exposed to economic fluctuations and rating appeals High High Monitor developments & set aside appropriate reserves and provisions to help with potential initial pressures and fluctuations Increased maintenance costs of ageing physical assets High High Review and maintain Asset Management Plan.
+Adopting a pro- active rather than reactive maintenance programme Plans for growth may require borrowing at some point in the future High High Continue to closely monitor and prioritise the Council's Capital Financing Requirement.
+Additional duties arising from the Homeless Reduction Act High High Embed structure changes in service and maximise use of Government funding and closely monitor impact.
+Low income levels from fees and charges High High Review and revise proposals for fees and charges and annual increases as appropriate.
+Return to lower interest rates High Medium Market advice and forecasting.
+Mitigation by diversification Court Income collectability High Low Court income projections are in varying favourably against budget.
 The budget has not been increased due to concerns over collectability of this income.
 A yearend review will be undertaken to inform future year's budgets.
-Low income levels from fees and charges Medium Medium Review and revise proposals for fees and charges increases as appropriate.
-Return to lower interest rates Medium Medium Market advice and forecasting.
-Mitigation by diversification Pension fund deficit Medium Medium Close links with LCC pension fund Increased contributions following triennial review Additional bad debts as a result of economic circumstances Medium Medium Pro-active debt management and pre- pay fee policies in line with Cabinet Decisions Inflation rises by more than budgeted projections Medium Medium Budget assumptions kept up to date with most recent projections.
-Brexit negotiations and trade deals impact on the levels of NNDR income and Housing Benefits demand.
-Medium Low Reserve to manage potential fall to NNDR safety net levels Increased risk that liability insurance premiums will increase Medium Low Prepare to go to the market again if premiums exceed market trends.
+Universal Credit effect on service demand Medium Medium The implementation of the Universal credit may impact on the General Fund in terms of running costs for the Benefits service and additional demand on other council services and on the HRA in terms of increased arrears.
+This will be closely monitored.
+Recoverability of Housing Benefit Overpayments Medium Medium The level of Housing Benefit Overpayments and their recoverability needs to be monitored closely through the year in order to ensure budget levels are appropriate.
+Pension fund deficit Medium Medium Close links with LCC pension fund Increased contributions following triennial review Additional bad debts as a result of economic circumstances Medium Medium Pro-active debt management and pre- pay fee policies in line with Cabinet Decisions Inflation rises by more than budgeted projections Medium Medium Budget assumptions kept up to date with most recent projections.
+Brexit negotiations and trade deals impact on the levels of NDR income and Housing Benefits demand.
+Medium Low Reserve to manage potential fall to NDR safety net levels

+Risk Likelihood Impact Mitigating Action Increased risk that liability insurance premiums will increase Medium Low Prepare to go to the market again if premiums exceed market trends.
 Public Sector Partnership Services may be unable to deliver an effective service within the agreed reduced contract price Low Medium Service Level Agreements activity levels and service priorities, reviewed regularly.
 Performance monitored against the PSPS Transformation Programme

 The Performance, Risk and Audit Board reviews updates on corporate and operational risks on a quarterly basis and takes any remedial actions as necessary (for example, escalation to the Executive Management Team or Governance and Audit committee).
 Quarterly updates on the corporate risk register are provided to both the Executive Management Team and the Governance and Audit Committee.
-The Governance and

-Audit Committee is responsible for monitoring the arrangements in place for identification, monitoring and management of strategic risk.
+The Governance and Audit Committee is responsible for monitoring the arrangements in place for identification, monitoring and management of strategic risk.